Program Coordinator: Cara Kronen, email@example.com

 The Secondary Education Program offers students a solid foundation in the liberal arts and sciences, as well as educational foundations and subject concentration courses.
-The Secondary Education Program offers students the choice of a major focusing in four teaching subject areas:
+The Secondary Education Program offers students the choice of a major focusing in five teaching subject areas:

 - Secondary Mathematics Education (SEM)